 Customizing Doneness: No more mushy sprouts!

-If you prefer Brussel sprouts that are tender all throughout, roast them in the oven.
+If you prefer Brussel sprouts that are tender all throughout, or you're cooking a large amount, roast them in the oven.
 This takes longer but at least you can set it and let it go.
-You won’t get as dark of a char, and do check the doneness early to avoid over cooking them into mush!
+You won't get as dark of a char, and do check the doneness early to avoid over cooking them into mush!

 Tips for Making This Dish in Advance

-For the holiday table, you want to make as much in advance as possible.
+For the holiday meal, you want to make as much in advance as possible.
 See my guide for stress-free holiday cooking here for some more tips.
 Specifically for this dish, you can:

-- Make the dressing a whole day in advance and keep in the fridge.
+- Make the dressing a day in advance and keep in the fridge.

 - Toss the Brussel sprouts with the dressing up to an hour in advance, but put the peanuts and cilantro leaves on in the last minute.
 Be sure to re-toss the sprouts before serving, and 1-2 times while it sits, to redistribute the dressing.
 Again, keep food safety considerations mentioned above in mind.